 Lest you think this situation unusual or “out of the norm”, let me share a couple others.
 Many years ago, I represented a man who sustained a very serious back injury consisting of multiple disk herniations requiring several surgeries.
-He couldn’t return to his work involving heavy lifting and, as you can imagine, he was bored out of his mind awaiting approval for and then recovery from his back surgeries.
+He couldn’t return to his work involving heavy lifting and he was bored out of his mind awaiting approval for and then recovery from his back surgeries.
 A friend invited him to a local “boat club”, really just a place where folks stored their boats and would go on the weekends to drink beer.
 The owner asked him if he would like to help out picking up beer cans after the parties, in exchange for which he’d let my man hang around the club during the week without having to pay the normal initiation fee.
 He agreed and someone reported him to the SIU.
-The BWC convinced the Industrial Commission to declare a $27,000 overpayment of compensation he had been paid, all because they determined the waived $100 or so initiation fee constituted payment for work.
+The BWC convinced the Industrial Commission to declare a $27,000 overpayment of compensation he had been paid, all because they determined the waived $100 initiation fee constituted payment for work.
 Harsh?
 Perhaps… but the BWC got to add it to the fraud recovery figures they reported to the Columbus Dispatch.

 At hearing before the Industrial Commission, the BWC presented reams of investigation to the hearing officer and argued that the $10 payment was evidence my young client had been working and committing fraud.
-Fortunately, in this situation, the hearing officer rolled his eyes and held insufficient evidence of work activity and fraud.
+Fortunately, the hearing officer rolled his eyes and held insufficient evidence of work activity and fraud.

 What Do We Learn From These Experiences, Dear Reader?

-For one, activity that you may not consider “work” may be just that under Ohio law.
+For one, activity you may not consider “work” may be just that under Ohio law.
 Second, the Fraud Squad will come after you with a vengeance if they think you may have been working while receiving compensation under your claim—and, for heaven’s sake, don’t be stupid enough to do this.
-It’s wrong and you’ll be found out.
+It’s wrong and you’ll be discovered.
 Third, DO NOT voluntarily talk to the SIU, thinking “I ain’t got nothing to hide”.
-Stuff that you think “no way is that working” is stuff they’ll try to hang you with—at the least, they’ll make your life miserable.
+Stuff you think “no way is that working” is stuff they’ll try to hang you with—at the least, they’ll make your life miserable.
 And if they can’t establish a case on their own, they’ll try to make one off stuff you tell them.
 Remember, Martha Stewart didn’t go to prison for insider trading, she went to prison for lying to federal authorities.
 Scooter Libby didn’t go to prison for leaking about Super Spy Valerie Plame’s Secret Identity.
 He went to prison because his recollection of where he heard a story differed from the memory of the late newsman Tim Russert.